rocher/mold/docs/reference-guide.md

 ## Filename Substitution

-Variables in filenames must be written with the syntax `__variable__`, with no spaces between the variable name and underscores.
+Variables in filenames must be written with the syntax `__variable__`, with no spaces between the variable name and the two underscores.
 Text filters cannot be used in filename substitution.

 For example, the file